HL7/fhir-cow-ig/input/pagecontent/core-concepts.md

 {% include img.html img="sharing-info-with-intermediaries.png" %}

 If direct communication is possible, and if references across notifications were preserved, the Fulfiller may query the Placer directly.
-Whether such communication is possible depends on the broader environment, e.g. endoint discoverability, (dynamic) client registration, shared scopes and business rules, etc.
+Whether such communication is possible depends on the broader environment, e.g. endpoint discoverability, (dynamic) client registration, shared scopes and business rules, etc.

 Where direct communication isn't feasible, intermediaries may:
 * Store local representations of relevant data so they may provide it to downstream.
 * Proxy" requests from later actors to those upstream.

-In either of these scenarios, when forwarding requests, a party must rewrite references in the notificatoins they send to point to their own server, rather than actors upstream.
+In either of these scenarios, when forwarding requests, a party must rewrite references in the notifications they send to point to their own server, rather than actors upstream.

 Alternatively, actors in the chain can reduce dependency on references by including information they expect later parties will need with the notifications (whether that is a Message bundle, a SubscriptionStatus notification bundle, etc.).